First in a series about the Inca Trail

 Packing for the Inca Trail

 Prior to the start of the trip, Rachel had supplied us with two old Kelty external frame backpacks: one that she’d used during hikes in her youth and another that had belonged to her brother.
-I had some misgivings about using them on the trail.
 External frame backpacks had gone out of style circa 1990, presumably with good reasons.
 Still, other than their absurdly retro appearance, I could not articulate a reason not to use them.
 Sticker shock from the more modern backpacks on display at Eastern Mountain Sports sealed the deal: retro it would be.

 The night before our departure, we began sorting out what to bring on the trail and what leave in storage at our hotel.
 (Most Cusco hotels will store your belongings if you’re coming back to the same one at the end of the trek.)
 Despite being an unabashed shutter bug, I wasn’t thrilled with lugging the weight of all my cameras the entire time.
 Having never seen any infrared photographs of Machu Picchu before, however, I couldn’t bear to leave it back at the hotel.
 (Not to get anyone’s hopes up, since Machu Picchu didn’t end up looking as spectacular in infrared as I’d hoped.)